Scottish restaurants in Glasgow

 Glaschu Restaurant and Bar takes its name from the Scottish Gaelic word for Glasgow, meaning Dear Green Place.
 Dishes at the modern, fine dining eatery celebrate Scottish produce with international influences.
 Visit Glaschu’s website to book a table.

 A Scottish restaurant and bar with a contemporary feel, Ardnamurchan’s menu champions produce from the Highlands and Islands of Scotland.
-Enjoy the likes of Hebridean blue cheese linguine, Speyside beef and Tarbet langoustines.
+Enjoy the likes of Ardnamurchan Estate Wild Venison, Caithness lamb and Isle of Skye langoustines.
 Head to Ardnamurchan’s website to check availability.